-August 2.
-1956 – First U.S. Interstate Highway
+August 2, 1956 – First U.S. Interstate Highway

 August 3, 1942 – War brings “Big Inch” and “Little Big Inch” Pipelines

-Conceived to supply wartime fuel demands – and in response to U-boat attacks on oil tankers along the eastern seaboard and Gulf of Mexico, the “Big Inch” and “Little Big Inch” lines are extolled as “The most amazing government-industry cooperation ever achieved.”
+Conceived to supply wartime fuel demands – and in response to U-boat attacks on oil tankers along the eastern seaboard and Gulf of Mexico, the “Big Inch” and “Little Big Inch” lines were extolled as “The most amazing government-industry cooperation ever achieved.”